Texas Ranger Hall of Fame and Museum: 1-35 and University Parks Drive | PO Box 2570, Waco, TX 76702-2570 | (254) 750-8631

 Reorganization of the Texas Rangers in 1835

-at the settlement of San Felipe de Austin, near modern-day Sealy, they
+at the village of San Felipe de Austin, near modern-day Sealy, Texas, they

 laid the groundwork for a provisional government in the event that a